VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 	}
 ```

-__7. Add Friends in Group:__You have to  get  all friend request first before accepting friend request using following code.
+__17. Add Friends in Group:__ If you are owner of the group than you can add friends in that group to make messaging more interesting.
 ```
 public void addFriendsInGroup(final String userName, final String grpName,
 			final ArrayList<String> friends,